JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 His voice was noticeably angry when I mentioned the power supply and he said, “You don’t need an Atari power supply!
 You can use any kind of power supply!”

-As he shouted at me I was at a loss.
-This was the same person who refused to help me initially when I asked him to and now he’s yelling at me because I bought an official Atari part?
+As he shouted at me over the phone I was at a loss.
+He’s 20 years older than me and this was the same person who refused to help me when I initially asked him to help me and now he’s yelling at me because I bought an official Atari part?
 If he believed a non-Atari power supply would have worked, then why didn’t he offer to help me find one to begin with?

 “It works,” I replied.
-Then there was a pregnant pause and he asked to be passed back to my dad and I did.
+Then there was a pregnant pause, a bit of angry breathing and then—seemingly at a loss for words—he asked me to pass the phone back to my dad and I did.

 While my dad talked to my brother on the phone, I went back to my room and played around with Atari DOS.
 Sure it was a boring system utility, but I needed to learn how to use it if I was going to use that disk drive to load and copy games.